 Answer: 85% of our cadets play a sport and are able to enjoy all the activities that JROTC offers..

 Question: Do I have to do a lot of events outside of the classroom?

-Answer is yes and no. We do require every cadet to do 2 events every quarter but many can be done right before or after the school day.
+Answer: yes and no. We do require every cadet to do 1 event every quarter but many can be done right before or after the school day.

 Question: What if I can’t afford the cost of the uniform?

 Answer: The uniform is free of charge and it is the exact same uniform worn every day by active-duty Air Force personnel.
 You wear the uniform once a week.